 Cold outreach is famous for its low response rates.
 Most people treat it as a numbers game: send out as many messages as possible and hope for a few responses.

 But, this approach is a big mistake that could cost you precious sales and networking opportunities.
-Statistics show that most marketers have LinkedIn acceptance rates between 15-25% – and response rates are even lower.
+Statistics show that most marketers have LinkedIn acceptance rates between 15-25% and even lower response rates.